Carinalak/LpsTuva/README.md

 ![Tabletversion i Figma](src/assets/screenshots/Tablet.png)

-### I used:
+## I used:
 - React
 - Vite
 - Typescript
 - Styled Components

-### To run the project on your local machine:
+## To run the project on your local machine:

 - npm run dev

-### To deploy the projectto GitHubPages run this command every tine you pushed and want to do a new build:
+## To deploy the project to GitHubPages run this command every time you pushed and want to do a new build:

 - rm -rf dist
 - npm run build